everit-org/blobstore-cache/README.md

-# blobstore-util
+# blobstore-cache
-Util functions and abstract functions that can be used by every blobstore implementations
+Cached implementation of Blobstore that can wrap another Blobstore implementation and provide content from cache.